 Original funding for 1000 Islands came from the City of Kaukauna, local businesses, organizations and private donations.
 Building additions were completed throughout the years with the last addition completed in 2001.

-Currently, the Conservancy Zone has 350 acres including 7.2 miles of trails with a one-mile trail along the Fox River and 2,000 feet of barrier free boardwalk.
-Trails are open year round allowing for winter hiking and snowshoeing.
-Eagles, deer and a great variety of waterfowl and birds of all kinds reside in the Conservancy Zone.
+Currently, the Conservancy Zone has 350 acres including over seven miles of trails with a one-mile trail along the Fox River and 2,000 feet of barrier-free boardwalk.
+Trails are open year-round allowing for winter hiking and snowshoeing.
+Bald Eagles, deer and a great variety of waterfowl and birds of all kinds reside in the Conservancy Zone.

 History Book Order Form (PDF)